elatov/elatov.github.io/_posts/2012-10-09-vcap5-dca-objective-1-2-manage-storage-capacity-in-a-vsphere-environment.md

 >
 > Initial placement recommendations are made in accordance with space constraints and with respect to the goals of space and I/O load balancing.
 These goals aim to minimize the risk of over-provisioning one datastore, storage I/O bottlenecks, and performance impact on virtual machines.
 >
 > Storage DRS is invoked at the configured frequency (by default, every eight hours) or when one or more datastores in a datastore cluster exceeds the user-configurable space utilization thresholds.
-When Storage DRS is invoked, it checks each datastore&#8217;s space utilization and I/O latency values against the threshold.
+When Storage DRS is invoked, it checks each datastore's space utilization and I/O latency values against the threshold.
 For I/O latency, Storage DRS uses the 90th percentile I/O latency measured over the course of a day to compare against the threshold.
 >
 > **Storage Migration Recommendations**vCenter Server displays migration recommendations on the Storage DRS Recommendations page for datastore clusters that have manual automation mode.
 >